Corliss steam engine: Centennial Engine

-The Corliss Centennial Engine was an all-inclusive, specially built rotative beam engine that powered virtually all of the exhibits at the Centennial Exposition in Philadelphia in 1876 through shafts totaling over a mile in length.
+The Corliss Centennial Engine was an all-inclusive, specially built rotative beam engine that powered virtually all of the exhibits at the United States Centennial Exhibition in Philadelphia in 1876 through shafts totaling over a mile in length.
 Switched on by President Ulysses S. Grant and Emperor Pedro II of Brazil, the engine was in public view for the duration of the fair.

 The engine was configured as two cylinders side by side.
 Each cylinder was bored to 44 in with a stroke of 10 ft.
 The Centennial Engine was 45 ft tall, had a flywheel 30 ft in diameter, and produced 1400 hp.
 After the fair it was disassembled and shipped back to Corliss's plant in Providence.
 Seven years later it was sold and powered a Chicago factory owned by George Pullman until 1910, when it was sold as scrap.

 This engine became a cultural icon, so much so that to many modern historians the term Corliss Engine (or Corliss Steam Engine) refers to this specific engine and not to the broad class of engines fitted with Corliss valve gear.